 The appeal process is conducted by the ATCB Board of Appeals.
 The Appeals board is comprised of certified peer volunteers who have an understanding of what is being appealed.
 Board of Appeals members sign confidentiality agreements as well as conflict of interest and impartiality annually.

-The Board of Appeals convenes twice per year, once in the spring and once in the fall.
+The Board of Appeals convenes four times a year, once each quarter.
 Once an appeal is received the Executive Director places the appeal on the docket of the next Board of Appeals meeting.
 The Board of Appeals may request that the National Office obtain further information from the candidate before voting on the appeal.

 Once the appeal is placed on the docket the National Office will have no additional information or engagement unless instructed otherwise by the Board of Appeal.
 Once the appeal is considered the Board of Appeals will inform the appellant of the outcome in writing.
 All appeals decisions are final.